 Click image to view full screen

-Heart Failure ( Isa Aiken ) Diptych: [ 60” x 44” panels ]· Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · [ 2018–2025 ]
+Heart Failure ( Isa Aiken ) Diptych: [ 60” x 44” panels ]· Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas · [ 2018–2025 ]

 The many masks of the heart, and the realities of love.